PHP Contact Form with jQuery AJAX

 </div>

-This jQuery script validates contact form input and sends AJAX request to a PHP page on successful validation.
-It collects contact form input and sends it as the parameters to the second PHP page.
+This jQuery script validates contact form input and sends AJAX requests to a PHP page on successful validation.
+It collects contact form input and sends it to the second PHP page as the parameters.

 function sendContact() {